CitizensFoundation/policy-synth/agents/docs/src/connectors/documents/googleDocsConnector.md

 });
 ```

-This example demonstrates how to create an instance of `PsGoogleDocsConnector`, fetch the content of a Google Docs document, and update the document with new content.
+This documentation provides an overview of the `PsGoogleDocsConnector` class, its properties, methods, and an example of how to use it.